differentpla-net/differentpla-net.github.io/_posts/2021-02-15-ranch-error-closed.md

                 Transport:close(Socket),
                 loop(...)
 ```

+At this point, I should note that I hadn't actually implemented `example_protocol`, so Ranch would have been completely correct to error out.

 That is: it would have tried to invoke my non-existent protocol, which would have thrown an error, but that would have been caught, and Ranch would have logged a warning.
 I confirmed that that works properly by temporarily switching to using `ranch_tcp` rather than `ranch_ssl`.
 It logged the warning.